santiment/academy/src/docs/metrics/funding-rates-aggregated/index.md

 ## SanAPI

-- Funding rates aggregated by exchange available under the `funding_rates_aggregated_by_exchange` name.
+- Funding rates aggregated by exchange is available under the `funding_rates_aggregated_by_exchange` name.
-- Funding rates aggregated by settlement currency is available for  `funding_rates_aggregated_by_settlement_currency` name.
+- Funding rates aggregated by settlement currency is available under the `funding_rates_aggregated_by_settlement_currency` name.
-- Total funding rates aggregated by asset is available for `total_funding_rates_aggregated_per_asset` name.
+- Total funding rates aggregated by asset is available under the `total_funding_rates_aggregated_per_asset` name.

 ```graphql-explorer
 {